rkalaniNV/Automodel/docs/get-started/local-workstation.md

 torchrun --nproc-per-node=2 nemo_automodel/recipes/llm/finetune.py -c examples/llm/llama_3_2_1b_squad.yaml
 ```

-This approach requires that you have already installed NeMo Automodel and its dependencies in your Python environment (see the [installation guide](../guides/installation.md) for details).
+This approach requires that you have already installed NeMo Automodel and its dependencies in your Python environment (see the {doc}`installation guide <../get-started/installation>` for details).

 ## Customize Configuration Settings